stormasm/mexico/art/soumaya.md

 The world's largest collection of pre-Hispanic and colonial coins A vast collection of letters, historical documents, and religious relics The world's largest collection of sculptures by Auguste Rodin outside France

+### Rodin's Gates of Hell

+The Gates of Hell sculpture in the Soumaya Museum in Mexico City is made of bronze with a golden platinum surface.

+Explanation

+The Gates of Hell is a monumental sculpture by French artist Auguste Rodin that depicts a scene from Dante's Divine Comedy.
+The sculpture is made of bronze and is 6 meters high, 4 meters wide, and 1 meter deep.
+It contains 180 figures that range in size from 6 inches to over 3 feet.

+The Soumaya Museum in Mexico City houses the most important collection of Rodin's work outside of France.
+The museum's collection includes works of mythological inspiration, portraits, and body fragmentation.
+Rodin was a neoclassical sculptor who revolutionized the genre.
+He was trained as a modeler and created his work first in clay.
+His bronzes were cast through the lost wax casting process.